tmux-plugins/tmux-resurrect/docs/migrating_from_tmuxinator.md

 - **Simplicity**<br/>
   `tmuxinator` has an executable, CLI interface with half dozen commands and command completion.<br/>
-  `tmux-resurrect` defines just 2 key bindings.
+  `tmux-resurrect` defines just 2 tmux key bindings.

 - **No configuration**<br/>
   `tmuxinator` is all about config files (and their constant updating).<br/>